 This course focuses on emergency preparedness and disaster management.
 Emphasis is on completing requirements to become a Disaster Health Services responder of the American Red Cross.
 Additional content includes first responder principles for administering aid for victims of disaster-related incidents, including civilian response to active threats.
-Experiential learning activities will be utilized to enhance the application of course content.
+Experiential learning activities will be utilized to enhance the application of course content (Also taught as ALHE 410).

-All 200 and 300 level nursing courses, or permission of the
+All 200 and 300 level nursing courses, or permission of the instructor

-instructor